FAQ: Overpayment returns and waivers

 No. In accordance with the New Jersey Unemployment Compensation law, any available benefits you are currently entitled to must be used to recoup (offset) any outstanding UI/DI debt principal that you may owe.
 A monthly agreement will not prevent this from occurring.
 Once the principal benefits have been recouped, any remaining balances of fines and interest will be your responsibility to repay.
 Unemployment Insurance benefits cannot be used to recoup any fines and interest you may owe.

-In order to receive your benefits you must contact the Bankruptcy Unit as soon as you file your new Unemployment Insurance claim.
+To receive benefits, you must contact the Division of Fraud Prevention and Risk Management as soon as you file your new Unemployment Insurance claim.

 PO Box 951